ironmuss/onlystats.info/README.md

 # Power BI - Example Workforce Time Entries Report

 I'm doing some freelance work, the client has asked me to automate some of the business reports.
-This is a Power BI dashboard I made using a sample set of their data.
+This is a Power BI dashboard I made using a sample of their dataset.

 I've removed any sensitive employee information.